 Most counselling is via zoom or telephone, but there are a few face- to- face appointments available.

 Our appointments will last for fifty minutes and charges are £50 per session (individual) or £60 (couple).
 Please ensure that fees are paid at the beginning of each session, by cash or cheque (or online banking: payment must be showing in my bank account before our appointment can take place.
 Once we have agreed to work together, I will send banking details to you) Fees are subject to annual review.

 This process involves your commitment, your honesty both with yourself and with me and a genuine desire to reflect.
 On my part, I will provide commitment, honesty and utmost respect for you as an individual.

-Our work together remains completely confidential; however, there are three exceptions to this:
+Our work together remains completely confidential; however, there are exceptions:

-· The BACP require that I take action if I thought that you were likely to seriously harm yourself or another person.
+if you are likely to harm yourself or another person.